New Baltimore Covered Bridge is one of ten remaining covered bridges in Somerset County, Pennsylvania.

 Looking for more Laurel Highlands adventures?

-Then be sure to check out 20 Must-See Waterfalls in the Laurel Highlands.
+If waterfalls are your thing, then be sure to check out 23 Must-See Waterfalls in the Laurel Highlands.

 Did you enjoy this article?